KiHa 80 series: Furano Express (KiHa 84 series)

 Due to the popularity of the Alpha Continental Express, which was a modified KiHa 56 series car that entered service in 1985, the Furano area, which was attracting attention as a tourist destination, demanded a set that offered high-quality service and improved ride comfort and speed.
 The set won the 30th Blue Ribbon Award in 1987.

 From June to October 1987, as part of a collaboration with All Nippon Airways, the front destination board was changed to ANA, the train was reliveried with a band that had two shades of blue (which was similar to that on ANA aircraft), and the train's name was changed to the ANA Big Sneaker Train.

-The KiHa 184-11 car was added to make the set a 5-car formation in January 1990.
+The KiHa 184-11 car was added to augment the set to 5 cars in January 1990.
 Modifications included a new control circuit, new hood height, and new exterior paint color.
 The car was removed from the formation later that year and restored to its usual configuration, and would eventually be scrapped in March 1994 due to damage sustained in an accident on an Ōzora service in February that year.
 The set was withdrawn after the Last Run Furano service on November 1, 1998, and scrapped on September 27, 2004.

 Tomamu Sahoro Express (KiHa 84-100 series)

-Three cars (KiHa 84–101, KiHa 83-101 and KiHa 83–102) were completed on December 10, 1987, and in 1988, two further cars (KiHa 83-102 and KiShi 80-501) were added to the set, and it was converted to a five car formation.
+Three cars (KiHa 84-101, KiHa 83-101 and KiHa 83-102) were completed on December 10, 1987.
 It began operating as a three-car set between Sapporo and Tomamu on December 27, 1987, immediately after its completion.
 In some seasons, it was operated as the Lavender Express to complement the Furano Express.

+In 1988, two further cars (KiHa 83-102 and KiShi 80-501) were added to the set, augmenting it to five cars.

-As part of an 1989 event in Shikoku called the Joyful Train Gathering of Six JR Companies, the train ran between Takamatsu and Matsuyama (where it was put on temporary display) on November 4, and on November 5, it ran between Matsuyama and Tadotsu.
+As part of a 1989 event in Shikoku called the Joyful Train Gathering of Six JR Companies, the train ran between Takamatsu and Matsuyama (where it was put on temporary display) on November 4, and on November 5, it ran between Matsuyama and Tadotsu.
 It returned to Hokkaido via the Tokaido and Tohoku Main Lines from November 6 to 10 under locomotive power from Tadotsu.

 In 1999, the train was converted from a Seasun to the Mount Lake Onuma service, named after the Ōnuma Quasi-National Park's titular lake, and again to the Night Cruise Ryobi, which travelled via the former Esashi Line.
 It was restored to the Tomamu Sahoro Express paint scheme after these services ended in August 2002, and was used on weekend services from September 14 to October 14 of the same year.
 After that, the cars were withdrawn, and were eventually scrapped in 2004 (with the exception of KiShi 80-501, which would be scrapped in 2007).